 The History of NorthLight Studios

 They purchased the building in April of 2011.
 Upon researching they discovered it was originally a tannery (salt-curing) facility, circa 1904.
 The upstairs space was the office, and has the original tile floor, moldings, doors, and even some painted graphics on a brick wall.
 The street level was the actual tannery, and hides were loaded directly into rail cars from the rear of the building.

 construction, as the office-y cubicles, dropped ceiling and carpet were eliminated and taken back to the concrete floor and original ceiling height.
-What has evolved is an open studio plan for four artists on the lower level.
+What has evolved is an open studio plan for three artists on the lower level.